 It’s important to treat your loved one with care and respect, avoiding accusations or casting blame.
 Focus the intervention on how their alcohol use has caused emotional or physical distress for you or others that they care about.
 Make sure they know your intervention is coming from a place of concern and not judgment.

 Withdrawal from Alcohol, Treatment and Next Steps

-If someone you care about is struggling with an alcohol use disorder, we can help you find treatment and support.
+If someone you care about is struggling with an alcohol use disorder, there are resources available to help you find the best treatment and support.
 If you’re ready to end your battle with addiction and start on the path to recovery, contact a dedicated treatment specialist today.